stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### TIM

-Wh-- Out of time, boom.
+Well, we--"out of time, boom."

 #### BEN

-No, out of time, cut.
+No, out of time, *cut*.

 #### TIM